-(This is a chapter excerpt from Confessions of A Public Speaker, Chp 2.
+(This is a full chapter from the bestseller Confessions of A Public Speaker, Chp 2.
 The Attack of The Butterflies)

 “The best speakers know enough to be scared…the only difference between the pros and the novices is that the pros have trained the butterflies to fly in formation.”